-A statue of Agrippa was placed on a high pedestal at the entrance to the Acropolis in recognition of his patronage; it was an indication of the popularity enjoyed by Agrippa, who was seen as the possible successor to the emperor, who did not have male heirs.
-Augustus, following the advice of Maecenas, one of his closest advisors, convinced Agrippa to marry his daughter Julia in order to strengthen his loyalty; this occurred in 21 BC.
+A statue of Agrippa was placed on a high pedestal at the entrance to the Acropolis in recognition of his patronage; it was an indication of the popularity he enjoyed, because he was seen as the likely successor to the Emperor, who did not have male heirs.
+Augustus, following the advice of Maecenas, one of his closest friends, convinced Agrippa to marry his daughter Julia in order to strengthen his loyalty.

 The pedestal was originally built to support a statue of Eumenes II, King of Pergamum, a key ally of the Romans in their conquest of Greece: it is slightly tapered and it is made of grey-blue Hymetus marble.